-IMPD arrests 40 people in cases of domestic violence, broken probations
+IMPD arrests 40 in cases of domestic violence, broken probations

 IMPD arrests more than 40 criminals this week